Leo-Ryu/Quote-Inspire/README.md

 # Quote-Inspire
-A fully deployed Android Application that uses a Django backend server that sends inspirational quotes to Android clients using the Retrofit networking library.
+A fully deployed Android Application with a Django backend server that sends inspirational quotes to Android clients using the Retrofit networking library.